Two Sentinels

 Counselors are very sensitive to this issue!

 Why can't my camper call me?
-We don't allow campers to call home because this makes homesickness worse.
-Please don't promise your camper that she can call.
+We don't allow campers to call home because this makes homesickness worse and doesn't teach them how to get through temporary discomfort.
+Please don't promise your camper that they can call if they miss you.

 Trust us to help your camper through this.
-She will come home stronger and happier because of it!
+They will come home stronger and happier because of it!

 Check out several terrific articles on homesickness HERE!